Staff and Contributors

 Email: nicola.menzie (at) faithfullymagazine.com

-Lanie Anderson is a writer, editor, and coffee drinker living in New Orleans, LA.
-She is pursuing a Master of Arts in Christian apologetics at New Orleans Baptist Theological Seminary.
+Lanie Anderson first joined Faithfully Magazine as Associate Editor, before transitioning to her current role.
+Lanie lives in New Orleans, La., where she is pursuing a Master of Arts in Christian apologetics at New Orleans Baptist Theological Seminary.
 She also writes and edits for Be the Bridge, a non-profit organization that provides resources for Christians pursuing racial unity in their churches and communities.
 Lanie blogs about putting theology into practice at lanieanderson.com.
 Read Lanie’s articles.

 Email: lanie.anderson (at) faithfullymagazine.com